 - You go out to the front yard to pull a few weeds while your child is napping.

 - You’re away from them while they’re under the care of someone else.

 - You’re on a trip and you want to see how they’re doing.

 Being able to log in to an app and see for yourself how your baby is doing is definitely a huge advantage of modern baby tech.
-(This is one reason why we love our BlueSmart Mia feeding tracker that helps you know exactly how your baby’s feedings are going when you’re apart.
+This is one reason why we love the BlueSmart mia feeding tracker - it helps you know exactly how your baby’s feedings are going when you’re away.